 TWO INTERNATIONAL PHASE 3 TRIALS WITH PXT3003

 PLEO-CMT was a pivotal, multi-center, randomized, double blind, placebo-controlled, three-arm Phase 3 study that was initiated in December 2015 and has enrolled 323 patients with mild to moderate CMT1A in 30 sites across Europe, the U.S. and Canada.
 Over 15 months, Pharnext compared in parallel groups the efficacy and safety of two orally administered doses of PXT3003 to placebo.
 Efficacy has been assessed through one primary endpoint: change in the ONLS score at 12 and 15 months of treatment to measure improvement of patients’ disability with PXT3003.
 Additional secondary outcome measures has been assessed including functional and electrophysiological endpoints.

-PLEO-CMT-FU is an international, multi-center, nine-month, Phase 3 follow-up extension study that was initiated in March 2017.
+PLEO-CMT-FU is an open label international, multi-center, nine-month, Phase 3 follow-up extension study that was initiated in March 2017.
 PLEO-CMT-FU is designed to assess the long-term safety and tolerability of PXT3003.
-All randomized patients who have completed the primary PLEO-CMT trial (i.e. 15-month double-blind treatment with two active doses of PXT3003 versus placebo) will be eligible to continue or initiate treatment with PXT3003 in this nine-month extension study.
-Patients randomized to PXT3003 in the primary trial will continue in PLEO-CMT-FU at the previously assigned dose while those who received placebo will be randomized to one of two PXT3003 active doses.
+All randomized patients who have completed the primary PLEO-CMT trial (i.e. 15-month double-blind treatment with two active doses of PXT3003 versus placebo) were eligible to continue or initiate treatment with PXT3003 in this nine-month extension study.
+Patients randomized to PXT3003 in the primary trial continued in PLEO-CMT-FU at the previously assigned dose while those who received placebo received PXT3003 active doses.